PrimozRavbar/Inhibitory-circuits/README.md

+The main model code for "Inhibitory circuits coordinate leg movements during Drosophila grooming" paper.
+All the model functionality is in one file: Model_code.ipynb

-The main model code for "Inhibitory circuits coordinate leg movements during Drosophila grooming" paper Allowes users to run the model and visualize the data, includin making movies New model instances can be evolved
+The code allowes users to run the model and visualize the data, includin making movies.
+New model instances can be evolved.

+The current model files are: solution_MS, and population_MS.
+The files can be loaded to the main code (Model_code.ipynb)

 Code written by Primoz Ravbar (2024) for the paper authored by: Durafshan Sakeena Syed, Primoz Ravbar, Julie H Simpson